Proposed Fall 2020 Delivery

 This program includes a work placement component to give students an opportunity to gain valuable practical experience or mentorship in their area of interest in the creative industries.
 The 160 hour placement is done in the summer semester after two semesters of study and practice.

 Multiplatform Storytelling is essentially creative content production for an evolving, three-dimensional media space.
-Unlike a ‘traditional’ narrative, multiplatform stories typically begin on one platform (film, television, web series, etc.) and are then repurposed, revised, or recast for presentation on secondary, and even tertiary platforms (YouTube, Twitter, Instagram etc.).
+Unlike a ‘traditional’ narrative, multiplatform stories typically evolve on one platform (film, television, web series, etc.) and can extend to secondary and tertiary platforms (YouTube, Facebook, Twitter, Instagram, TikTok, Quibi etc.) to augment creative delivery of the narrative.
+Enhanced engagement afforded in these platforms can provide the audience greater agency in terms of how they can interact with the storytelling experience.

 Sample Career Titles

-Film & Multiplatform Storytelling (FMST) professors are forward-thinking educators with a broad range of expertise and insight in this fast-emerging discipline of media creation.
+Film and Multiplatform Storytelling (FMST) professors are forward-thinking educators with a broad range of expertise and insight in this fast-emerging discipline of media creation.
 Program co-ordinator Orest Sushko spent several years in Hollywood mixing soundtracks for feature films and working with a broad range of directors from David Cronenberg to Guillermo Del Toro.
 His work has garnered an Emmy Award and multiple nominations.
-The exceptional team of professors in the program also includes Robert O’Meara, Maureen Dorey, Neil Van Der King, Aram Collier and Joel McConvey.
+The exceptional team of professors in the program also includes Eva Ziemsen, Cody Pentzos, Shannon Vieira, Donna O’Brien-Sokic, Aram Collier, Neil van der King and Kris Ohlendorf.

 Humber’s program features cutting-edge content authored by industry professionals who have produced work in a variety of fields, all of which exist beneath the multiplatform storytelling umbrella (filmmaking, gaming, screenwriting, etc.).
 Further, its unique configuration encourages students to collaborate and interact with one another so as to develop an original idea in the first semester that will be put into production during the second.